OSGeo/PROJ/docs/source/specifications/geodetictiffgrids.rst

   converted.
 In case of a file conversion, for example from NTv2, this will be the date at which the conversion has been performed.
 The ``ImageDescription`` tag however will contain the latest of the CREATED or UPDATED fields from the NTv2 file.
-  Will be set when possible fo files hosted on the CDN.
+  Will be set when possible for files hosted on the CDN.
   Ignored by PROJ.

 - Files hosted on the CDN will use the `GDAL_NODATA